KaNoOoKAh/somatic-awareness-lab.md/02-active-research/nasal_respiratory_discrimination_control.md

 Can this practice strengthen sensorimotor mapping of nasal/pharyngeal/laryngeal regions?
 Autonomic Adaptation:

 Does the body upregulate mucosal secretion (salivary/nasal mucus) as a protective response to perceived drowning threat?
-OR produce mucus on a massive scale to cleanse the body out or to send the signals to to areas to start producing water for adaptation and acclimation?
+OR produce mucus on a massive scale to cleanse the body out and/or start sending an acclimation response protocol through other areas of the body?

 What is the timeline for this adaptation across repeated sessions?
 Neural Plasticity: